mryhryki/github-activity/README.md

 # github-activity
-Collect GitHub activities and output by markdown format
+Collect GitHub activities and output by Markdown format